Martin Glenn Barrett

 - Born June 23, 1958 in Arcadia, CA USA

-Barrett was signed as a secondary phase pick in the 1979 amateur draft by the Red Sox and scout Ray Boone.
+Barrett was signed as a secondary phase pick in the 1979 amateur draft by the Red Sox and scout/former All-Star Ray Boone.
 While playing for the Pawtucket Red Sox in 1981, he scored the winning run in the longest game in baseball history.
-After getting 2 hits in his first 12 at-bats of the game, in the 33rd inning he was hit by a Steve Grilli pitch.
-He moved to third on a Chico Walker single and then scored a batter later on a single by Dave Koza.
+After getting 2 hits in his first 12 at-bats of the game, he was hit by a Steve Grilli pitch in the 33rd inning.
+He moved to third on a Chico Walker single and scored a batter later on a single by Dave Koza.

-Barrett reached the majors as a September call-up for Boston in 1982 and became the team's regular second baseman in 1984.
-He had his best big league season in 1986, hitting .286 with 4 home runs and 60 RBIs and starring in the postseason.
+Barrett reached the majors as a September call up for Boston in 1982 and became the team's regular second baseman in 1984.
+He had his best big league season in 1986, hitting .286 with 4 home runs and 60 RBI and starring in the postseason.
 In the ALCS, he got 11 hits in 30 at-bats (.367) and was named the series MVP as the Red Sox beat the California Angels in seven games.
 He did even better at the plate in the World Series, hitting .433 with 13 hits.
 His 24 hits in the postseason were a record at the time, later broken by Marquis Grissom in 1995.
-Ironically, Barrett was struck out by New York Mets pitcher Jesse Orosco as the final out of the Series, won in seven games by New York.
+Barrett was the original player of the game in Game 6 of the World Series as chosen by NBC; a distinction that would be lost as the Mets made their memorable comeback.
+Even with all the success in that Fall Classic, Barrett was struck out by New York Mets pitcher Jesse Orosco as the final out of the Series, won in seven games by New York.

 Year-By-Year Minor League Managerial Record